Jump to accessibility statement Skip to content

 How often are the Student Loans paid?

 You must apply EACH YEAR for your student finance.
 The SLC arrange for your Tuition Fees Loan to be paid directly to the University to cover your fees.
-Then, as with all elements of a student finance package, the Maintenance Loan is first calculated over the full year of study, and then split into THREE termly instalments by the SLC.
-Postgraduate Loans follow this same termly-instalment model, although of course there is no separate fees loan for postgraduates.
+Then, as with all elements of a student finance package from Student Finance England, the Maintenance Loan is first calculated over the full year of study, and then split into THREE termly instalments by the SLC.
+(Postgraduate Loans follow this same termly-instalment model, although of course there is no separate fees loan for postgraduates).

 Therefore, the Maintenance Loan payments will be made at the start of each academic term.
-The Student Loans Company currently splits the payments into instalments that are roughly equal thirds - regardless of the differences in duration of your actual academic terms.
+Student Finance England splits the payments into instalments that are roughly equal thirds - regardless of the differences in duration of your actual academic terms.

 Check the term dates for your own particular programme of study, but for most courses the termly payments would follow the following examples . . . .